 Progressive overload can be simply increasing the volume OR intensity.

 2 Rules When Designing A Program

 There are two GENERAL rules that I like to follow when designing a workout routine.
-I say general because these are not set rules and sometimes I will go outside of them, but I have found these to be a good rule of thumb to use with athletes and helping them progressing towards their goals as efficiently as possible without the risk of injury.
+I say generally because these are not set rules and sometimes I will go outside of them, but I have found these to be a good rule of thumb to use with athletes and help them progress towards their goals as efficiently as possible without the risk of injury.